Discover the Real Story of Santa Fe

 • Discover artisanal products from the Southwest and around the world

-• Learn how Santa Fe’s fusion cuisine blends tradition with innovation
+• Learn how Santa Fe’s cuisine blends tradition with innovation

-• Meet passionate shop owners and purveyors dedicated to fine ingredients
+• Meet passionate shop owners dedicated to exceptional ingredients

-• Get insider tips on where to return for your own culinary treasuresFrom farm-fresh goods to globally sourced delicacies, this tour reveals a side of Santa Fe that most visitors never see.
+• Get insider tips on where to return for your own culinary findsFrom farm-fresh goods to globally sourced delicacies, this tour reveals a side of Santa Fe most visitors never see.

-Ideal for food lovers, home cooks, and curious travelers who want to taste Santa Fe beyond the restaurant table.
+Perfect for food lovers, home cooks, and curious travelers eager to experience Santa Fe beyond the restaurant table.

 Duration: 2 hours